dido/emdrb/README.txt

 == FEATURES/PROBLEMS:

-This is a simple but working DRb server implementation that uses EventMachine as its basis, rather than the default implementation that uses traditional Ruby sockets.
-This should be somewhat more scalable than a server using the standard DRb library.
+This is a simple but working DRb client/server implementation that uses EventMachine as its basis, rather than the default implementation that uses traditional Ruby sockets.
+This should at the very least play better with other programs that have an EventMachine event loop, and hopefully provide somewhat better scalability.

-Obviously, this is a quick and dirty release, just to get something out there, and of course it has a number of limitations.
+Obviously, this is a quick and dirty release, just to get something out there, and of course it has a number of limitations:

-* We still don't have a DRb client.
-We use the client implementation of the standard DRb.
 * No SSL support.
 * No support for ACLs.
+* No support for DRb over Unix domain sockets.
-* No unit tests so it probably still has a lot of bugs.
+* Only the basic unit tests
 * Many standard configuration options for DRb still unsupported

 These and many other problems are scheduled to be addressed in the